bluehackrafestefano/Azure_Capstone_Project/README.md

 - **Azure Monitor** for metrics, alerts, autoscale, and log analytics
 - **Azure Entra ID** (OAuth2) for authentication

-This setup can be extended to multi-tenant “Grafana as a Service”.
+This setup can be extended to a multi-tenant “Grafana as a Service”.

 ---